webdriverio-boneyard/webdriver.io/source/guide/plugins/webdrivercss.md

 ## Setup

-To use this plugin just call the `init` function and pass the desired WebdriverJS instance as parameter.
+To use this plugin just call the `init` function and pass the desired WebdriverIO instance as parameter.
 Additionally you can define some options to configure the plugin.
 After that the `webdrivercss` command will be available only for this instance.